entando/entando-test-automation/README.md

 ACCEPTANCE
 ```
 For debugging and to run tests while still writing them, it can be useful to run them using the Cypress open feature:
-- `./node_modules/.bin/cypress open --env configFile=configs/7.1.json`: this command opens an interface where specific spec files can be run individually in the browser and can be seen and examined as they go, including "time travel" once the test is over, to examine the state of the page at the time of each given command (to learn more: [Cypress App documentation](https://docs.cypress.io/guides/core-concepts/cypress-app))
+- `npx cypress open`: this command opens an interface where specific spec files can be run individually in the browser and can be seen and examined as they go, including "time travel" once the test is over, to examine the state of the page at the time of each given command (to learn more: [Cypress App documentation](https://docs.cypress.io/guides/core-concepts/cypress-app))
 ### Check test results
 When running the tests with any of the `run` commands, a `results` folder will be created in `entando-test-automation/ui-tests/cypress`, which contains an `index.html` file which can be opened to check the results of the test.
 For each failed test, a screenshot will also be present.